Gloria Barron Wilderness Society Scholarship

 Location of project: United States

-Location of residency: Canada, Mexico, United StatesView website Save Need help writing this grant?
+Location of residency: Canada, Mexico, United StatesView website Save

 The Gloria Barron Wilderness Society Scholarship seeks to encourage individuals who have the potential to make a significant positive difference in wilderness protection in the United States.
 It is created in honor of Gloria Barron, dedicated educator and tireless advocate for wilderness protection, and administered by The Wilderness Society, a leading conservation organization based in Washington, D.C.The scholarship seeks to encourage individuals who have the potential to make a significant positive difference in the long term protection of wilderness in The United States.
 In the past, individuals like Aldo Leopold and Rachel Carson have made that kind of lasting difference.
 They possessed all the skills needed to excel in their respective professions, but they also possessed something more: the courage and the vision to think afresh about how and why to protect our wild lands and the ability to communicate those ideas effectively to others.